Variational formulas and cocycle solutions for directed polymer and percolation models: Cocycle variational formula for the point-to-level case

+By \eqref{eq:g-Lambda}, if $\gpl^\beta(0)$ is finite for one $\beta\in(0,\infty]$, it is finite for all $\beta\in(0,\infty]$.
+This can be guaranteed by assuming $\Vw$ bounded above, or by the directed i.i.d.\ $L^{d+\e}$ assumption of Remark \ref{rmk:dir-iid}, or by some other case-specific assumption.
+If $\gpl^\beta(0)$ is finite, it is clear from the expressions above that $\gpl^\beta(h)$ is a real-valued convex Lipschitz function of $h\in\R^d$.

-We develop a variational formula for $\gpl^\beta(h)$ for $\beta\in(0,\infty]$ in terms of gradient-like cocycles, and present a possible route to solving the variational formula.
+We develop a variational formula for $\gpl^\beta(h)$ for $\beta\in(0,\infty]$ in terms of gradient-like cocycles, and identify a condition that singles out extremal cocycles.
 For $0<\beta<\infty$ this variational formula appeared in \cite{Ras-Sep-Yil-13} and here we extend it to $\beta=\infty$.
 The solution proposal is new for all $\beta$.

 \begin{definition}[Cocycles] A measurable function $F:\Omega\times\gr^2\to\R$ is a {\rm stationary cocycle} if it satisfies these two conditions for $\P$-a.e.\ $\w$ and all $x,y,z\in\gr$:

 If $\E\abs{F(x,y)} <\infty$ $\forall x,y\in\gr$ then $F$ is an {\rm $L^1(\P)$ cocycle}, and if also $\E[F(x,y)]=0$ $\forall x,y\in\gr$ then $F$ is {\rm centered}. $\cK$ denotes the space of stationary $L^1(\P)$ cocycles, and $\cK_0$ denotes the subspace of centered stationary $L^1(\P)$ cocycles. \end{definition}